Home > Shop > Adèle Love

 Adèle Love

-Since graduating in Fine Art in1999, Adèle Love has exhibited across the UK with work in several galleries, as well as private collections.
-Previously a self-promoting artist, she learnt the business side of art as a gallery assistant in London’s West End and was a curator for a university gallery after completing a Postgraduate Certificate in Fine Art Management.
+Adèle graduated in 1999, has exhibited across the UK and has work in private collections.
+Previously a self-promoting artist, she learnt the business side of art as a gallery assistant in London’s West End and was a curator for the Sidney Cooper Gallery after completing a Postgraduate Certificate in Fine Art Management.
 Her paintings and promotional skills attracted local and national press attention, particularly for her solo exhibitions in Greenwich and Docklands.
-Adèle then took a break from her artistic career to raise her children.
+Adèle then took a long break from her artistic career to raise her children.
+Painting for Adèle is a deep inherent need for expression that cannot be rushed nor dictated in production.
+Adèle only creates original one-off pieces that evolve at their own pace.